-Travel to Poland and Israel with fellow young professionals to learn about the Jewish community that once flourished in Europe, the tragedy of the Holocaust and the establishment and survival of the State of Israel.
+Travel to Poland and Israel with fellow young adults to learn about the Jewish community that once flourished in Europe, the tragedy of the Holocaust and the establishment and survival of the State of Israel.

 This program is open to young professionals ages 20-32.
 Participants must be post-high school and may not be recent graduates from Spring 2024.